 - Deposits held for making tax payments on mortgaged properties

-Understandably, certain savings and investment accounts aren’t ideal for everyone, which is why using different institutions to harness your savings and investments is another acceptable way to maximize your CDIC coverage.
+Understandably, individual savings and investment accounts aren’t ideal for everyone, which is why using different institutions to harness your savings and investments is another acceptable way to maximize your CDIC coverage.

 Using the same scenario of $250,000, splitting the amount between two financial institutions allows you to place $100,000 in an account with one institution, and the other half in a high-interest saving account issued by another institution.
 The remaining $50,000 can go into a high-interest savings account in a different financial institution.
 Of course, high-interest savings accounts aren’t the only option available.

-Many Canadian banks are covered with CDIC insurance.
-Needless to say, there is no shortage of account options.
+Most Canadian banks are covered by CDIC insurance.
+There is no shortage of account options.

-Be sure to get the great interest rate on the account you invest with as well.
+Be sure to get the excellent interest rate on the account you invest with, as well.
 Any account with a low-interest rate or no interest rate, such as regular savings accounts or chequing accounts, won’t keep up with Canada’s inflation rate.
 Your investments and savings will decrease in value as inflation rises.

 - Maxed out your RRSP & TFSA?
 Try HISAs & GICs